ibm-cloud-docs/schematics/tutorials/provisioning-tf.md

 {: #create-tut-wks}
 {: step}

 1. Specify your Schematics workspace setting by copying the following workspace JSON file and saving it as `cluster_payload.json` on your local machine.
-For more information, about the payload parameters, refer [{{site.data.keyword.bplong_notm}} workspace new ](/docs/schematics?topic=schematics-schematics-cli-reference#schematics-workspace-new) command.
+For more information, about the payload parameters, refer to [{{site.data.keyword.bplong_notm}} workspace new ](/docs/schematics?topic=schematics-schematics-cli-reference#schematics-workspace-new) command.

 **Example of the cluster_payload.json**